alexey-sid/mdr1986x-pack-repo/README.md

 #### How to rebuild the package

-Just update submodules and run `build.py` script.
+Just update submodules `git submodule foreach git pull origin master` and run `build.py` script.